Sleppyiecat/KranulBuilder/README.md

     -
     - copy ssh access and put it in
     -
-    - enter password you setted up as SSH_PASSWORD
+    - enter password you setted up in secrets as `SSH_PASSWORD`

 Done, now enjoy ur ssh access